Hydrotherapy literally means “water therapy”.

 - Keep socks on overnight or during nap times.
 The socks should be dry by the morning.

-Effects of the treatment:
+Effects of the hydrotherapy:

 This treatment acts to reflexively increase the circulation and decrease the congestion in the upper respiratory passages, head, and throat.
 It has a sedating action and many people will report sleeping better during treatment.
 This treatment is also effective for pain relief and increases the healing process during acute infections.